 After assisting the customer with her order and learning a bit about her plans for the installation and display of the pink lights, I learned the lights were being used to honor the memory of Casey Feldman.
 During some email correspondence the customer emailed me the url of a website about Casey.
 I did not think much about it at the time because the customer’s last name was not Feldman.
 However, after the holiday season I received an email from the customer with pictures of the tree she had decorated in Casey’s honor.
 The tree look magnificent.
 I see a fair amount of light displays with LED Christmas lights and I have never seen a display that was as spectacular as this one.
 After marveling at the picture for a while, I responded to the customer’s email and asked for her permission to post it on our website.
 She kindly agreed and asked that we mention something about Casey.

 I dug up my old email with the link that the customer had sent me to the website about Casey.
 I visited the website and learned that Casey Feldman was a young, intelligent and strikingly beautiful Fordham University journalism student who had been struck down and killed by a distracted driver while crossing the street.
 The story about this extraordinary young woman who had lost her life in such a senseless manner was heartbreaking.
+If you are not sure about what is distracted driving, then doing some research will help get you up to date with how important staying safe and being focused while you are on the road is.
+It is really important that you stay safe on the road.
+However, no matter how safe you are, you might still end up involved in an accident due to someone else’s bad driving.
+If this happens, then you need to get a lawyer involved (take a look at lamber goodnow), as they can help you sort out your case with ease.
 I responded to the customer’s email and shared my thoughts with her about what I learned about Casey and the tragedy that ended her life.
 I then asked the customer how she knew Casey.
 Casey was her daughter.
-I felt embarrassed that I did not asked about her relationship to Casey earlier.
+I felt embarrassed that I did not ask about her relationship to Casey earlier.

 While most people wouldn’t argue that driving while intoxicated is not safe, most people underestimate the dangers of driving while distracted.
 Here are some interesting statistics:

-- Distraction from using a cell phone while driving can slow your reaction time as much as having a blood alchohol level of .08.
+- Distraction from using a cell phone while driving can slow your reaction time as much as having a blood alcohol level of .08.

 - Driver’s that use cell phones are 4 times more likely to get into serious accidents.